ClosedNon-Profit

 What is the Integrated Service Delivery?

 The Integrated Service Delivery is a non-profit grant offered by DE in Australia, providing Up to $3.6M in funding.
 This funding category supports integrated services that improve parents' and carers' wellbeing, parenting skills, and children's early learning and development.
-It includes Early Years Places that act as one-stop shops for families to access multiple services and referrals.
+It includes Early Years Places, which provide families with access to multiple services and referrals in one location.

 How much funding does the Integrated Service Delivery provide?